👋 Hi there, I’m very excited to be working with you and can’t wait to learn from each other!

 My growth areas

 Public speaking.
-It stresses me and it’s not something I enjoy doing.
+It stresses me when I can’t prepare enough.
 I prefer live interactive sessions, panel discussions, 1:1 coaching or mentoring conversations, recording podcasts, or recording videos.
-I’m working on improving my public speaking skills.
+I’m working on improving this by preparing more and rehearsing.

 Expanding my network.
 I’d like to establish more relationships with people outside my team, and outside my organisation to share ideas, understand their challenges, and learn more.